fmm312/fmm312/README.md

 :star: I have solid knowledge in UX, interface design and systems usability

-:boom: I also have aptitude for back end development with Node.js
+:rocket: I also have aptitude for back end development with Node.js

 ## In my spare time, I'm studying